The French and American Presidents: How Did They Begin?

 As for France, they had presidential positions reaching back to their first president, Louis-Napoleon Bonaparte (Napoleon III) of 1848.
 However, their modern presidency was born during a time of instability, much like the American presidency.
 After World War II, France had trouble creating a stable government following a period of legislative dominance, extremist politics (like that provided by the Communist Party), and the crisis in Algeria.

 As for de Gaulle, he had a more direct hand in the creation of the modern French presidency.
 After WWII, the French nation had a difficult time sustaining a ruling majority for any length of time.
 With the Fourth Republic producing 24 governments across 12 years (1946-1958), de Gaulle felt that the reason for France’s decline as a world power had been because of unstable majorities resulting in unstable governments.
 De Gaulle had retired from politics, having served as president of the provisional government at the end of WWII.
 He reentered government in 1957 as prime minister and minister of defense.
-During the Algerian War, de Gaulle spoke up and called for France to revise its government with a stronger presidency which he felt would stabilize the government.
-De Gaulle proposed a president that would govern under a seven-year term and would govern with a prime minister that he would appoint.
-The new constitution resulted in a strengthened president and a weakened parliament.
+During the Algerian War, de Gaulle called for France to revise its government with a stronger presidency which he felt would stabilize the government.
+De Gaulle proposed a president that would govern under a seven-year term and with a prime minister that he would appoint.
+The new constitution would provide a strengthened president and a weakened parliament.
 By referendum, French voters overwhelmingly accepted the de Gaulle constitution.